metauni/metauni.github.io/mag/index.md

 * [XP-PEN Deco 01v2](https://www.storexp-pen.com.au/buy/73.html) graphics tablet  (~AUD$80)
 * [Apple iPad](https://www.apple.com/au/shop/buy-ipad/ipad-10-2/64gb-space-grey-wifi) with Apple Pencil (~AUD$650)
 * Apple iPad Pro with Apple Pencil (~AUD$1650)

+In some countries Roblox may not be available through the Store for your device, in which case you should go with the USB tablet plugged into your PC.

 What doesn't work: